LizEve/LSU_Herbarium_Imaging_Scripts/HerbariumNotes.md

 cbfla
 - set up rsync cron job for synology backup and zip of server info
 - reorganize script
-    - review everything with _l files (need to finish)
-    - test on server
+    - test on server in my home folder
-    - figure out output
+    - test in LaCie
+    - output csv for all different files with issues- corrupted, no image.
+- script for collecting all leftover files with no portal, make list after all portals have been moved.
+- comparison scripts moentioned in section below.
+- script to make large files for all

 compare / record
 - barcodes/files on lacie drives to cbfla
 - all images not moved, not in a portal
-- corrupt/non images on lacie and cbfla
 - all barcodes in more than one portal

 sql database